compumatrix/portal/README.md

 # portal
-A Decentralized Distribution of the Compuceeds/Cryptoceeds Cryptocurency
+A Retail Distribution Network for Various Cryptocurencies